trolie/spec/docs/articles/peer-monitoring-sets.md

 with each reaching out to one another.

 This article specifically covers coordination of resource models on the seam between reliability coordinators, or really any two TROLIE implementations that can act as peers.
-It uses monitoring sets as a foundation for discovery of mapped models.
+It uses each RC's default monitoring sets as a foundation for discovery of mapped models.

 This article defines a design pattern recommended as a best practice, as it ultimately must be implemented within TROLIE servers and is only supported by the TROLIE communications specification